 Early risers get the cool temps and so much more.
-Needing a quick fix of movement, deep breaths, and sunshine I grabbed my bike this morning for a short but intense ride.
+Needing a quick fix of movement, deep breaths, and sunshine I grabbed my bike this morning for some outdoor fitness.
 I performed a quick warm up to prepare my ligaments, joints, and muscles for the work they would do and then I hit it.

 As I took my last cleansing breath I noticed I wasn’t the only one to identify this as the perfect place for a few moments of peace.
 The Tempe Garden Club and the City of Tempe had planted the magnificent pine trees that surrounded me.
 They were planted in 1987 to celebrate the Bicentennial of the signing of the United States Constitution.

 I hopped back on my bike to challenge my cardiovascular system one more time.
 Once back home I completed a stretching routine to compliment the ride.
 Looking at the clock in my kitchen, I noticed it was only 7:05 AM.
 I felt like a champ for getting it in a little outdoor fitness early.
 Want to try a Quick Outdoor Routine for Extreme Temps?
 Check out the details below, hit it, and let me know how it goes.
 Remember to hydrate before, during, and after your workout.